dataocd/ListFramework/README.markdown

 This README will be updated from time to time as neww features as added/removed.

-Please note that this framework is released under the GNU General Public License, although this could change as our requirements/needs change, and/or DataOCD feels the license limits/abuses the usage of this Framework.
+Please note that this framework is released under the TBD, although this could change as our requirements/needs change, and/or DataOCD feels the license limits/abuses the usage of this Framework.
 See the LICENSE document for more information.